-How to use Calendar with Siri
+Here's how to have Siri help you manage your larger than life Calendar

 - Tell Siri what you want to schedule, including date and time, along with a name if applicable.

-- For example, say "Schedule a call with Lory Gil tomorrow at 12 pm."
+- For example, say "Have coffee with Robert tomorrow at 9 am."
 Of course, you'll replace the names and date and time with your own info.

 - If you have multiple calendars and want your event to go to a particular one, make sure to mention it to Siri.
 Otherwise, it will just go to your default calendar.